Peroxisome proliferator-activated receptor alpha: Pharmacology

 PPAR-α is the pharmaceutical target of fibrates, a class of drugs used in the treatment of dyslipidemia.
 Fibrates effectively lower serum triglycerides and raises serum HDL-cholesterol levels.
 Although clinical benefits of fibrate treatment have been observed, the overall results are mixed and have led to reservations about the broad application of fibrates for the treatment of coronary heart disease, in contrast to statins.
 PPAR-α, agonists may carry therapeutic value for the treatment of non-alcoholic fatty liver disease.
 PPAR-alpha may also be a site of action of certain anticonvulsants.

 An endogenous compound, 7(S)-Hydroxydocosahexaenoic Acid (7(S)-HDHA/), which is a Docosanoid derivative of the omega-3 fatty acid DHA was isolated as an endogenous high affinity ligand for PPAR-alpha in the rat and mouse brain.
 The 7(S) enantiomer bound with micromolar affity to PPAR alpha with 10 fold higher affinity compared to the (R) enantiomer and could trigger dendritic activation.

 Previous evidence for the compound's function was speculative based on the structure and study of the chemical synthesis.

 Both high sugar and low protein diets elevate the circulating liver hormone FGF21 in humans by means of PPAR-α, although this effect can be accompanied by FGF21-resistance.
+Amezalpat is an oral, small molecule, selective antagonist of PPAR alpha being developed for treatment of hepatocellular carcinoma by Tempest Therapeutics; it has gained orphan drug and fast track designation by the FDA.